 (All the Leinster Club SHC fixtures are in the ‘Championships’ section of www.leinstergaa.ie)

 Several Clubs Booking Places In Leinster Club SFC

-Make-or-break games are coming thick and fast in all 11 counties that will be represented in the 2017 AIB Leinster Club Senior Football Championship, and the picture is becoming clearer after another five finals on Sunday, 15th October.
+Make-or-break games are coming thick and fast in all 11 counties that will be represented in the 2017 AIB Leinster Club Senior Football Championship, and the picture is becoming clearer after a series of finals over the last couple of Sundays, 15th and 22nd October.

 St Columba’s, Mullinalaghta actually became the first club confirmed for the provincial championship after retaining their Longford crown on Sunday, 8th October.
 They defeated Abbeylara by 0-13 to 1-7 at Glennon Bros Pearse Park, with James and David McGivney chipping in with crucial scores late on.

 The Dublin champions will once again be favourites to claim the title, and the final is pencilled in for Bank Holiday Monday, 30th October between the formidable outfits of St Vincent’s and Ballymun Kickhams, who were too strong at the semi-final stage for St Jude’s and Kilmacud Crokes, respectively.

 In Offaly, last year’s beaten provincial finalists, Rhode completed back-to-back county triumphs for the first time since 2006 with a 0-12 to 0-9 victory old rivals Clara at Bord na Móna O’Connor Park on Sunday, 15th October.